espressif/esp-at/docs/en/get-started/ESP_AT_Get_Started.md

 * `make menuconfig` --> `Component config` --> `ESP32-specific` --> `UART for console output`

-### Notes: Please pay attention to conflict of the pin ##
+#### Notes: Please pay attention to conflict of the pin ##
 - If choose `AT through HSPI`, you can get the information of the hspi pin by `make menuconfig` --> `Component config` --> `AT` --> `AT hspi settings`
 - If enable `AT ethernet support`, you can get the information of the ethernet pin from `ESP32_AT_Ethernet.md`.

-## Compiling and flashing the project
+### Compiling and flashing the project

-Suppose you have completed the installation of the compiler environment for esp-idf, if not, you should completed it referring to https://docs.espressif.com/projects/esp-idf/en/v3.3/get-started/index.html#setup-toolchain, in order to compile esp-at project properly, please do the following additional steps:
+Suppose you have completed the installation of the compiler environment for esp-idf, if not, you should complete it referring to `https://docs.espressif.com/projects/esp-idf/en/v3.3/get-started/index.html#setup-toolchain`, in order to compile esp-at project properly, please do the following additional steps:

 ```
 step1:install python 2.7 or python 3.x